Tooni/CAScript-Artifact/Readme.md

-Artifact for the paper _Design-by-Contract for Flexible Multiparty Session Protocols_ by Lorenzo Gheri, Ivan Lanese, Neil Sayers, Emilio Tuosto, and Nobuko Yoshida.
+The repo that was used the generate the artifact for the paper _Design-by-Contract for Flexible Multiparty Session Protocols_ by Lorenzo Gheri, Ivan Lanese, Neil Sayers, Emilio Tuosto, and Nobuko Yoshida.

-See `HowToGenerate.md` for how to generate a Docker image from this repository.

 This Readme is based heavily on [this wiki page](https://github.com/ansonmiu0214/TypeScript-Multiparty-Sessions/wiki/Guide-to-Implementing-Your-Own-Protocols) from Anson Miu's project STScript.